24/7 Admissions | Call Now: (800) 939-6636

 • Relapse prevention

-• Weekly individual therapy that helps patients enhance the quality of their recovery
+• Weekly individual therapy that helps clients enhance the quality of their recovery

-• Social Support that helps patients transition to an alcohol and drug-free lifestyle that supports recovery
+• Social Support that helps clients transition to an alcohol and drug-free lifestyle that supports recovery

 • Ability to have evening programs